amfairley/adamiani/README.md

 Extra colours used:
 -	#000 (black) was used in parts where the contrast with a lighter background needed to be increased
 -	#fff (white) was used sparingly in the website design
--	#fafafa this off-white was used to colour most of the font awesome icons used in page titles
+-	#fafafa (off-white) was used to colour most of the font awesome icons used in page titles
 -	#ff0000 (red) was used to colour the font awesome heart icons on the about us page

 Social media links:
--	The hover effects given to the social media links takes them from in the style of the page to the style of the social media platform, representing the transition of one webpage to another when clicked.
+-	The hover effects given to the social media links takes them the style of the page to the style of the social media platform, representing the transition of one webpage to another when clicked
 -	The facebook icons were coloured with the facebook blue #1877F2 and a white background
 -	The X/twitter icon was coloured with white text on a black background
 -	The Instagram icon was coloured with black text on a white background to match the site’s favicon; as the actual logo is multicoloured and was not able to be replicated here